philippe44/SpotConnect/README.md

 	ln -s /usr/local/opt/openssl[/x.y.z]/lib/libssl.dylib /usr/local/lib/libssl.dylib
 	```

-3. For Windows, download all the .dll as well if you want to use the non-static version or use the (Windows MSVC package)[https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170]
+3. For Windows, copy all the .dll as well if you want to use the non-static version or use the (Windows MSVC package)[https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170]

 4. Store the \<executable\> (e.g. `spotupnp-linux-aarch64multi`) in any directory.